bluescarni/site_source/content/coding/overloading_overloaded.rst

 One of the points mentioned above is the "SFINAE-friendliness" of the solution: in case of a missing ``cos_impl`` specialisation, the ``cos()`` function is removed from the overload resolution set.
-We can use this property to implement a type trait that detects the availability of a ``cos()`` for a specific type at compile-time.
+We can use this property to implement a type trait that detects the availability of ``cos()`` for a specific type at compile-time.

 A possible, C++11-oriented way of implementing such a type trait (by no means the only one) is the following: